meeshkan/unmock.github.io/docs/unmock.md

 $ git add __unmock__/*
 ```

-After creating the specification once, you are free to leave calls to `unmock.serve` in your code or delete them.
+After creating the specification once, you are free to leave service definitions in your code or delete them.
 We recommend that you delete them and use the Unmock VSCode plugin or CLI to inspect services after they have been defined.

-## Defining service specifications
+## Requests and responses

 Let's unpack how the simple example above works.
 For specification building, Unmock has syntax parity with most of [`nock`](https://github.com/nock/nock) (version 10.0.6+).

-### Requests and Responses

 Creating requests and responses is done with the `unmock.u` object, which exposes a number of useful fake-data-generating tools, mostly from the [`faker`](https://github.com/marak/Faker.js/) JS library.